Q&A: Creating An Eco-friendly Nursery?

 Yes, there are definitely ways to help both baby and the planet.
 Here are some ideas to get you started.

-[ ] Instead of traditional wood flooring, go for bamboo or lyptus — both are highly renewable resources.
+Instead of traditional wood flooring, go for bamboo or eucalyptus — both are highly renewable resources.
 And, look for furnishing with a water-based aluminum oxide with no volatile organic compounds (VOC) emissions.

-[ ] Avoid furniture made of plywood, particle boards and medium density fiberboard — the glue in these often contain formaldehyde.
-The pieces will wear down faster, and then release chemical fumes.
+Avoid furniture made of laminated wood, plywood, particleboard and medium-density fiberboard—the glue in these often contain formaldehyde.
+The pieces will wear down faster, and release chemical fumes.

-[ ] Find window treatments made of fabric.
+Find window treatments made of natural fabric.
 (Extra points for organic cotton!)
-Mini blinds, made of PVC, have been shown to give off gas when heated by the sun.
+Steer clear of mini blinds—they’re made of PVC, which can give off gas when heated by the sun.

 Do you have any earth-friendly nursery ideas?
 Share your suggestions!